 Soils are one of the most valuable sources of ecosystem services – the soil cleans water so it can be reused, holds and stores water so it is there when we need it, transforms toxic substances like pesticides and other poisons.
 It cycles, stores, and releases nutrients for plant growth.

 All these amazing activities are accomplished in soil through the agency of microorganisms and larger creatures that live in the soil, interacting with soil particles and plant roots in the rhizosphere – the narrow zone near plant roots.
-The image below is from a webpage that will take you more deeply into this world:

 You will be feeding and protecting the life in the soil that does the essential “work” for you.
 Organic matter is consumed and changed, and eventually the nutrients (in leaves or compost), are released in a form that plants can use.
 Organic matter is stored in the soil – sometimes for decades or longer!
 It affects drainage, pH, texture, and many other things that people often think they need to “adjust” with chemicals or fertilizer (organic or not).